jazhang1999/SysPerfAnalysis/README.md

 ```
 # Step 2 - parseData.py
 Step two requires that we parse the data and put it into a .csv file to make it graphable (viewable)
+* The user will first have to specify the name of the .csv file to be created, and then the directory where the data is stored.
+For example, the call `python3 parseData.py table1 sample1` will tell the program to make a .csv file named table1 to pull data from the directory sample1
 * First I had to make the .csv file.
 I put mine into a folder called /results/ just for organization
 * Next, I specified, then opened, the directory where all my data was (the .json from Open Hardware Monitor and the .txt from the PowerShell command)
 * From there, I specified the first row of the .csv file to be the column names